DeVisuals/Brute-Force-Analysis-with-Splunk/README.md

 Brute force attacks are common and dangerous.
 This project:
 - Detects brute force attempts in `auth.log`.
 - Identifies the attacker, targeted accounts, and successful breaches.
-- Visualizes attack patterns and geolocates attackers.
+- Visualizes attack patterns.

 This project is part of my journey as a SOC analyst and penetration tester.

 ## Features
 1. Identify repeated failed login attempts (brute force).
 2. Detect successful logins after failed attempts.
-3. Geolocate attacker IP addresses.
+3. Locate attacker IP addresses.
 4. Visualize attack patterns with time charts and dashboards.
 5. Provide insights to mitigate future attacks.